m-behery/sprinkler-distribution-evaluator/README.md

 # 💧 Sprinkler Distribution Evaluator

+This repository (**sprinkler-distribution-evaluator**) contains the source code for **Sprinkler Distribution Evaluator**,
+a Python tool to simulate and visualize sprinkler coverage.

+---

+## Introduction

 A PyQt5-based tool to **visualize, evaluate, and analyze sprinkler distribution** over irrigation zones.
 It provides 3D surface plots, uniformity metrics, and CSV export for detailed evaluation.

 ---